Real Girl (album): Singles

+The first single from the album, "This Is Not Real Love", was released on 6 November 2006, as a duet with George Michael.
+The song was originally released as the second single from Michael's greatest hits album Twenty Five (2006), before being included as the eleventh track on Real Girl.
+"This Is Not Real Love" peaked at number 15 on the UK Singles Chart, and reached the top ten in Italy and Denmark.

-"Real Girl", the album's lead single, was digitally released on 14 May 2007.
-The single was produced by Full Phatt, a London-based production company.
-It peaked at number two on the UK singles chart, becoming Buena's most successful single.
-It also reached the top ten in Finland, Slovakia, and the Netherlands.
-The second single from the album, "Song 4 Mutya (Out of Control)", was released on 27 July 2007.
-The song was a collaboration with electronic music duo Groove Armada.
-It peaked at number eight on the UK singles chart, becoming Buena's second top-ten solo single.
-"Song 4 Mutya" received heavy airplay in Australia, where it peaked at number twenty-four.
+"Real Girl", the album's official lead single, was digitally released in May 2007.
+The single was produced by Matt Ward and Dean Gillard.
+It peaked at number two on the UK Singles Chart for two weeks, becoming Buena's most successful single in the country.
+The song also reached the top ten in Finland, Slovakia, and the Netherlands.

+The third single from the album, "Song 4 Mutya (Out of Control)", was released on 23 July 2007.
+The song is a collaboration with electronic music duo Groove Armada, also appearing on their album Soundboy Rock.
+It peaked at number eight on the UK Singles Chart, becoming Buena's second top-ten solo single, and spent seven weeks in the top 40.
 It also managed to chart in other countries including Ireland, the Netherlands, and Finland, where it peaked at number twelve on the Finnish Singles Chart.

-"Just a Little Bit" was chosen to be the third single, and was released in late October 2007 in the United Kingdom.
-The single peaked at number sixty-five on the UK singles chart.
-The fourth and final single from the album, "B Boy Baby" featuring Amy Winehouse, was released in late December and peaked at number seventy-three on the UK singles chart.
+"Just a Little Bit" was chosen to be the album's fourth single, and was released in late October 2007 in the United Kingdom.
+The single peaked at number sixty-five on the UK Singles Chart, and number 22 on the UK Physical Singles Chart.
+The fifth and final single from the album, "B Boy Baby" featuring Amy Winehouse, was released in late December, peaking at number seventy-three on the UK Singles Chart, and number 18 on the UK Physical Singles Chart.

-The track, "Strung Out" gained significant attention for being co-written by Amelle Berrabah, who subsequently replaced Buena after she left the group.
-The Sugababes confirmed during a radio interview that they recorded an uptempo version but ultimately did not use it.
+Although not released as a single, the album track "Strung Out" gained significant attention for being co-written by Amelle Berrabah, who subsequently replaced Buena after she left the Sugababes in December 2005.
+The Sugababes confirmed during a radio interview in 2009 that they recorded an uptempo version but ultimately did not use it.
 The track was later given to Buena without her knowledge of Berrabah's writing contributions.
 Buena was reportedly unhappy upon finding this out, but record company executives pushed for the song's inclusion on the album.
-Upon the release of Real Girl, Sugababes became aware of Buena's version.
 Berrabah is not credited as a writer in the liner notes.